 Even better, fish the following rigs that are perfect for cold water perch:

 - Texas rig

-- Caroline rig
+- Carolina rig

 - Drop shot rig

-They will enable you to fish your softbaits extremely slowly, or even statically, which will convince even the most sluggish of perch.
+They will enable you to fish your softbaits extremely slowly or even statically, which will convince even the most sluggish of perch.

 Fish with Live Baits

-When lures fail, fishing with live baits for perch can really turn things around for you!
+When lures fail, fishing with live bait for perch can really turn things around for you!
 No matter if you are fishing on the bottom or on the float, tricky perch simply cannot resist a delicious small live bait.

 I prefer the following bait types: